 - Filing conservatorship accounts

 Conservatorship matters are emotional and difficult, and the Michigan probate courts can be tricky; it’s important that you take steps to receive the expert legal advice you and your loved ones deserve.
-At the Law Office of Dean E. Patrick, PLLC, we will work hard to accomplish your goals, while handling your matter with professionalism and expertise.
+At the Patrick & Associates, PLLC., we will work hard to accomplish your goals, while handling your matter with professionalism and expertise.
 Mr. Patrick can help you navigate through all the legalities and formalities, so that you can rest assured that you and your loved ones will be taken care of whatever life brings.

 This post has been prepared for general information purposes only.
 The information you obtain here is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls and electronic mail.
 Accessing the content of this site does not create an attorney-client relationship.
 Nor, does contacting us create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.